plone/training/docs/mastering-plone/restapi.md

 ```
 ````

-In this chapter, we will have a look at the [plone.restapi](plone6docs:plone.restapi/docs/source/index), which is a core package as of Plone 5.2.
+In this chapter, we will use [plone.restapi](plone6docs:plone.restapi/docs/source/index), to iteract with the backend without using Volto.

 It provides a hypermedia API to access Plone content using REST (Representational State Transfer).